Canadian Food Inspection Agency (CFIA) Regulations

 Commercial Use

-On January 15, 2019, the Safe Food for Canadians Regulations (SFCR) under the Safe Food for Canadians Act (SFCA), came into force.
+On January 15, 2019, the Safe Food for Canadians Regulations (SFCR) under the Safe Food for Canadians Act (SFCA) came into force.
 Under the new regulations, businesses that import and/or export food for human consumption as the importer of record (resident or non-resident) or that trade food interprovincially, may require updates to their existing licenses or be required to apply for new SFCR licenses.
 In addition, preventative controls and traceability measures may be needed for certain commodities to ensure a sufficient process is in place to prevent and address food safety concerns.
 To learn more, please read our SFCR article.

 When exporting food from Canada, additional information and/or documentation (i.e., export certificates) may be required depending on the type of food being shipped and/or the destination country.
 To help exporters determine the requirements for shipping food products, the CFIA has created a food export requirements library and a step-by-step guide for exporting food.